USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 5.6.2.
-If RejectionInfo.newManifestTrackingNumber(s) is provided and not valid, the service generates the
+     - If `RejectionInfo.newManifestTrackingNumber(s)` is provided and not valid, the service generates the
        following error:

        ```json